What are personal property replacement taxes?

 How is the money distributed?

-The proceeds from these taxes are placed into the Personal Property Replacement Tax Fund to be distributed to local taxing districts.
+The proceeds from these taxes are placed into the Personal Property Tax Replacement Fund to be distributed to local taxing districts.

-The downstate portion is distributed similarly, except that the collections from the 1977 tax year are used to calculate each district’s share of the distribution.
+The downstate portion is distributed similarly, except that the collections from the 1977 tax year are used to calculate each taxing district's share of the distribution.

-Can a district's allocation factor change?
+Can a taxing district's allocation factor change?

 How often is the money distributed to you?

 The legislature amended the original schedule of quarterly payments effective with the 1981 payments to provide for separate payments to be made in January, March, April, May, July, August, October, and December.
+PPRT distributions are made in January, March, April, May, July, August, October, and December.

 Does this mean you receive eight equal distributions?

-No. The total to be distributed will vary from payment to payment depending upon the amount of tax that the Illinois Department of Revenue has collected since the last payment was made to the districts.
+No. The total to be distributed will vary from payment to payment depending upon the amount of tax that the Illinois Department of Revenue (IDOR) has collected since the last payment was made to the districts.

 Who qualifies to receive these payments?